renauter/threefold-camp/utils.md

 ## Messages in CosmWasm

 Before you view the Quick Start Contract Walkthrough, it's helpful to talk briefly about messages.
 Cosmos blockchains operate by sending various kinds messages around.
-Messages are sent from users to contracts, from contracts to contracts, and even from contracts to other blockchains.
+Messages are sent from users to contracts, from contracts to contracts, and even from contracts to other blockchain.
 Blockchain platforms are, after all, protocols for sending, processing, and logging authorized messages around.
 Most of these messages are commands to do something, but some are just queries for information.

 We'll see a lot of CosmosMsg messages in our contract work, including: